ME-IQA: Memory-Enhanced Image Quality Assessment via Re-Ranking: ME-IQA

 We adopt an online testing paradigm~\cite{wu2024streambench, wang2025inducing}, where a stream of NR-IQA queries $\mathcal{Q}=\{q_t\}_{t=1}^{T}$ arrives sequentially and should be processed on arrival, meaning no peeking into the future.
 This mirrors realistic streaming deployments that demand immediate, low-latency scoring and strict causality.

 \textbf{Overview.} Given the query image $\mathbf{x}_i$ at time $t$ (omitting $t$ when clear), our system proceeds as in Fig.~\ref{fig:ME-IQA_pipeline}.
 A VLM first produces a free-form reasoning $\tilde{\mathbf{r}}_i$ and an initial scalar prediction $\tilde{s}_i$.
 We map $\tilde{s}_i$ to the target quality scale via a monotonic logistic transformation~\cite{sheikh2006statistical}, yielding $s_i$.
 We then summarize $\tilde{\mathbf{r}}_i$ into a concise, self-contained quality description $\mathbf{r}_i$ and embed it with a text encoder to retrieve a small neighborhood $\mathcal{N}$ from a hybrid memory bank $\mathcal{M}=\mathcal{M}_{\text{A}}\cup\mathcal{M}_{\text{C}}$ composed of (i) Anchor Memory (AM) and (ii) Contrast Memory (CM).
-Next, the VLM acts as a comparator to estimate pairwise preference probabilities between the query and retrieved exemplars, and then, the mapped initial score $s_i$ are fused with the ordinal evidence via a Thurstone Case~V objective to obtain a refined prediction $s_i^*$.
-A reflection mechanism is triggered upon inconsistency: if $|s_i^* - s_i|>\epsilon$, the VLM revises the description to $\mathbf{r}_i^*$ and the system consolidate the case into CM.
-Prompt templates for each stage are given in Fig.~\ref{fig:ME-IQA_prompts}.
+Next, the VLM acts as a comparator to estimate pairwise preference probabilities between the query and retrieved exemplars, and the mapped initial score $s_i$ is fused with the ordinal evidence via a Thurstone Case~V objective to obtain a refined prediction $s_i^*$.
+A reflection mechanism is triggered upon inconsistency: if $|s_i^* - s_i|>\epsilon$, the VLM revises the description to $\mathbf{r}_i^*$ and the system consolidates the case into CM.
+Prompt templates are provided in the supplementary material.
 We now detail the memory bank (Sec.~\ref{sec:memorybank}) and quality re-ranking (Sec.~\ref{sec:rerank}).